 Physical Comedy (1 semester)

-One semester of movement focusing on commedia dell'arte.
+One semester of comedic movement focusing on commedia dell’arte, LeCoq or other techniques.

 4th Year - Artistic Voice and Further Exploration